 We believe the church is not a building but consists of people, men and women who confess Jesus Christ as Savior and Lord.
 The church is the body of Christ and Jesus is the Head.
 As members, Christians should work together so that we can serve as Christ’s presence on earth.
 God desires unity in His church as a sign of His love and so that we may fulfill His mission.
 The mission of the church is to spread the gospel and make disciples.
 The church has two ordinances, baptism and the Lord’s Supper (Matt 28:18-20; Mk 16:15; John 13:34-35; 1 Cor 11:23-26; 12:12-31; Eph 4:1-6).

-We believe there will be a resurrection of the dead and a judgment day.
+We believe one day Jesus Christ will return to the earth with the holy angels - visibly and gloriously.
+There will be a resurrection of the dead and a judgment day.
 Believers will be raised to eternal life, to receive an imperishable body that is like our Lord’s glorious resurrected body, destined to live in a New Heavens and on a New Earth.
 Believers will receive rewards for obedience on judgment day.
-Unbelievers will be condemned on judgment day, made to suffer eternal punishment in a place called Hell (Matt 25:31-46; 1 Cor 3:10-15; Phil 3:21; Rev 20:11-15; 21-22).
+Before judgment day, when a believer dies, they go to be with Christ in Paradise, awaiting the resurrection.
+Unbelievers will be condemned on judgment day, made to suffer eternal punishment in Hell (Matt 24; 25:31-46; Luke 23:43; 1 Cor 3:10-15; Phil 1:21-23; 3:21; 1 Thess 4:13-18; Heb 9:27-28; Rev 20:11-15; 21-22).